Installing CodeScan Self-Hosted

 PRJ

-Enter your CodeScan project key (to find your project key, refer to the article Project Key)
+Enter your CodeScan project key (to find your project key, refer to this article: Project Key)

 ORG